raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

     ```
 5. Now press **play** and you should hear both threads playing at the same time.

-##Step 7: Live Code!
+## Step 7: Live code!

-Sonic Pi 2 has been developed to be a platform for the live coding of music, so that the code can be manipulated, changed and adapted in real time so that coders can perform their code rather than playing prewritten programs.
+Sonic Pi 2 has been developed to be a platform for the live coding of music, so that the code can be manipulated, changed and adapted in real time; this means coders can perform their code rather than playing pre-written programs.
 Why not have a go?

-###Activity Checklist:
+### Activity checklist:

 1. In a new workspace tab type:

 	```ruby